buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Rule 5.5

-The heuristic for address selection defined in Rule 5.5 of Section 5 of RFC6724 to prefer addresses in a prefix advertised by a next-hop router has proven to be very useful.

 The text in RFC6724 states that the Rules MUST be followed in order, but also includes a discussion note under Rule 5.5 that says that an IPv6 implementation is not required to remember which next-hops advertised which prefixes and thus that Rule 5.5 is only applicable to implementations that track this information.

-This document removes that exception and elevates the requirement to prefer addresses in a prefix advertised by a next-hop router to a MUST for all nodes.
+This document removes that exception and elevates the requirement to prefer addresses in a prefix advertised by a next-hop router to a requirement for all nodes.

 This change means that an IPv6 implementation will need to remember which next-hops advertised which prefixes
 {{RFC8028}}, despite the conceptual models of IPv6 hosts in Section 5 of {{RFC4861}} and Section 3 of {{RFC4191}}